 Scope: Specify how the software goals align with the overall business goals and outline the benefits of the project to business.

+The software goal is to match sequencing files uploaded by users (i.e. clinicians)

 References: A list of other documents that the SRS document refers to including sources such as websites or written literature.

-每个人在做的过程中自行记录，最后汇总

 3. System Requirements